Dynamism of a Human Body: Boxer: Background

-Subject and Themes
+Subject and themes

-According to Ester Coen, Boccioni's primary aim with the painting was the "exploration of spatial solutions".
-The work departs from Boccioni's more usual style into three dimensions.
+The work was part of a forty-six drawing series executed at a time when Boccioni was exploring dynamism in his paintings.
+According to Ester Coen, Boccioni's primary aim in these paintings was the "exploration of spatial solutions".
+A painting such as Dynamism of a Human Body (1913) departs from Boccioni's more usual style into three dimensions.
 Boccioni wrote that the painting is meant not to be viewed in any type of motion or fixed presence, but rather in such a way that it would "decompose according to the tendencies of its forces".
 Despite the abstractness of the painting, the viewer can make out movement by view of the contours and bundles of muscles.
 In general, the series of Boccioni's dynamisms attempt to document progressive movement through its various elements.

 Exhibition

-The work was part of a forty-six drawing series.
-These drawings were displayed in the spring of 1914 at Florence.
+The series of forty-six "Dynamism" drawings was displayed in the spring of 1914 at Florence.